big-unibo/dataplatform/doc/hdfs.md

 ### **Configuration**

-Configuration properties define the cluster setup, how services find and interact with each other and [how clients can communicate with the hadoop cluster]{.underline}.
+Configuration properties define the cluster setup, how services find and interact with each other and _how clients can communicate with the hadoop cluster_.
 Configuration can be passed to HDFS services (using apache/hadoop docker image) in two ways.

 #### **Configuration file**